 If you love designer clothes, including locally-made and unique items, you’ll love Patriarshiye Prudy.
 It’s a common area for Bohemians and hipsters from all walks of life.
 It has a lot to offer to shoppers, and it’s the best place to catch the local trends and designers, but the prices are high.

 A Day at Tsvetnoy – A Favorite Among Hipster Moscow Places

 Tsvetnoy Central Market is a total hipster paradise, and a lot is going on here.
 A cool designer shopping experience, you’ll find most of the upscale European brands here, mixed with local designers.
 There are many cute little boutiques and pop-ups around here, so it’s a feast for the eyes.
-There’s also a good rooftop bar and restaurant the on the 6th floor.
-The most exotic side to this place is, however, its actual old-fashioned market.
-On the fifth floor, there’s a pretty fancy and all-organic food market, with fresh produce and meats and here you will also find one of the most Instagrammable cafés in Moscow.
+There’s also a nice food court on the fifth floor.
+Back in the days it was a pretty fancy and all-organic food market, with fresh produce and meats.
 So if you wondering what to do a day in Moscow, head over here and enjoy the latest fashion!